yairchu/yairchu.github.io/site/posts/the-priv-idiom.md

 Using the Pimpl idiom, our class doesn't have any `private` declarations apart from the internal `Impl` class and `impl` member.

-The actual `SpamFilter::Impl` class is defined in the `.cpp` file and does all the work.
+The actual `SpamFilter::Impl` class is defined in the `.cpp` file and does all of the work.

 The benefit of this approach is that when we change implementation details, no recompilation of other modules will trigger.